joBr99/nspanel-lovelace-ui/docs/prepare_nspanel.md

 US Version Landscape: `FlashNextion http://nspanel.pky.eu/lui-us-l-release.tft`

+After sending the command, the screen should show a progress bar.
+The flashing progress takes around 5 minutes.

 Note: For the US Version Users - keep in mind that you need to add the model config option to your apps.yaml later, more details on config overview page